AVXPANAOR/MedInternsGuide/README.md

 ### Internal Medicine & Infectious Disease
 * **Cecil Essentials of Medicine**: Easier to read and more concise than Harrison's, but enough to provide you with a solid foundation in medicine, especially when combined with UpToDate.
 * **Harvard's Intensive Review of Internal Medicine**: A collection of video lectures reviewing the entire internal medicine, focusing on practical matters and the latest evidence and guidelines.
 A fantastic experience.
-* **[Blood Film Morphology - A Practical Guide](https://coursera.org/learn/blood-film-morphology)**: A consice and practical course.
+* **[Blood Film Morphology - A Practical Guide](https://coursera.org/learn/blood-film-morphology)**: A concise and practical course.
-* **[Stanford's Antimicrobial Stewardship Course](https://edx.org/learn/medicine/stanford-university-antimicrobial-stewardship-improving-clinical-outcomes-by-optimization-of-antibiotic-practices)**: A Course focused on rational prescription of antibiotics and combating antibiotic resistance.
+* **[Stanford's Antimicrobial Stewardship Course](https://edx.org/learn/medicine/stanford-university-antimicrobial-stewardship-improving-clinical-outcomes-by-optimization-of-antibiotic-practices)**: A course focused on rational prescription of antibiotics and combating antibiotic resistance.

 ---
 ### Pediatrics
 * **Rudolph's Pediatrics**: A general textbook of pediatrics.
-More detailed than Nelson essentials, but not as dense as Nelson textbook.
+More detailed than Nelson Essentials, but not as dense as Nelson Textbook.
 Amazing chapters on __epilepsy__ and __pediatric neurology__.
 Very easy to read, but might be a little outdated.
 A personal favourite.
 * **The Harriet Lane Handbook: The Johns Hopkins Hospital**: A highly regarded inpatient pediatrics handbook, excellent quick reference.
 * **Pediatric Decision-Making Strategies**: It has an algorithm for every common chief complaint in pediatrics.
 A little outdated.
-* **Fleisher & Ludwig’s 5-Minute Pediatric Emergency Medicine Consult**: A very practical and comprehensive desk reference, for a quick look up when you have no clue about what to do with a patient in the ED.
+* **Fleisher & Ludwig’s 5-Minute Pediatric Emergency Medicine Consult**: A very practical and comprehensive desk reference, for a quick look-up when you have no clue about what to do with a patient in the ED.
 * **[PedsCases](https://pedscases.com)**: A clinical podcast by the university of Alberta.
 A good option for times when you're not in the mood to read.

 ---